koraykoska/libwebsockets.swift/README.md

 and passes all of the (currently) 517 test cases.
 With the performance tests finishing ~2-3x faster than any other Swift Websocket library as of this writing.

+## Version

+We locked-in libwebsockets version `v4.3.2..<v4.4` for libwebsockets.swift versions `0.1.0..<1.0.0`.
+So we will essentially only apply bug fix releases of libwebsockets within the current major version of libwebsockets.swift.

 ## Example

 The `Examples/` directory has some examples you can use as a base for your project.